 The skilled and compassionate team at First Step Recovery Center offers effective treatment for individuals wrestling with substance abuse.
 They customized opioid addiction treatment that’s based on the duration of your drug usage, the amounts used, emerging mental health issues, genetics, and lifestyle.
-To learn more about their holistic and individualized approach to care, call the center in Reynoldsburg, Marion, Delaware, Lancaster, or Columbus, Ohio, or request an appointment online today.
+To learn more about their holistic and individualized approach to care, call the center in Reynoldsburg, Marion, Lancaster, or Columbus, Ohio, or request an appointment online today.

 An opioid addiction is a complex disease that affects your brain and body.
 Opioids stimulate your brain’s reward system, triggering the release of pain-killing endorphins and other biochemicals.
 As a result, you experience a sudden rush of euphoria along with pain relief.